filegarden/mail/README.md

 **This process walks you through all the DNS records you need to set (if there are any), one by one.** When a DNS record is missing or incorrect, the error message has instructions on how to set it correctly.

 Note that sometimes it can take a moment for the server to recognize a newly updated DNS record.
 In my experience using Cloudflare DNS, it can take up to two minutes but usually only takes a few seconds.

-> [!NOTE]
->
-> If the mail server ever requires a DNS record that's under the domain your Cloudflare token has access to, the server can set it automatically rather than outputting an error with manual instructions.
-When this happens, the server outputs the DNS record that was set.

 Once the command says "Setup complete!", you're ready to [start the server for real](#start-the-server)!